project-fifo/docs/technical/api/packages.rst

    :resheader x-snarl-token: the snarl token for this session

    :status 200: the package information is returned
-   :status 403: user is not authoriyed
+   :status 403: user is not authorized
    :status 404: the package was not found
    :status 503: one or more subsystems could not be reached

    :>json string UUID: UUID of the package
    :>json string name: name of the package

-   :>json integer blicksize: blocksize of the package :>json string compression: compression used for zfs dataset :>json integer cpu_cap: CPU Cap *(optional)*
+   :>json integer blocksize: blocksize of the package :>json string compression: compression used for zfs dataset :>json integer cpu_cap: CPU Cap *(optional)*
    :>json integer cpu_shares: CPU Shares *(optional)*